Greece in the Junior Eurovision Song Contest: History

 Greece opted to be one of the 16 nations to take part in the inaugural edition of the Junior Eurovision Song Contest, and participated in six consecutive contests.
-2008 marked their last appearance, with the broadcaster announcing that relatively low television ratings for the contest and an objection to using children played a factor.
-Hellenic Broadcasting Corporation (ERT) officially decided to not take part in an April 2009 press release citing the economic crisis at the time as an additional factor.
+2008 marked their last appearance, with the Greek national broadcaster Hellenic Broadcasting Corporation (ERT) announcing that relatively low television ratings for the contest and an objection to using children were factors in the decision.
+ERT officially opted out of the contest in April 2009 in a press release that cited the economic crisis at the time as an additional factor.

-In January 2014, it was reported that NERIT were interested in taking part, taking over from defunct broadcaster ERT.
-However, it was later confirmed that they would continue their absence from the competition.
-In June 2020, it was reported that Greek broadcaster ERT were seriously considering returning to the contest in 2020.
-However, weeks later, it was revealed that the broadcaster had decided not to return to the contest in 2020.
+In January 2014, it was reported that New Hellenic Radio, Internet and Television (NERIT) was interested in taking part, taking over from defunct broadcaster ERT.
+However, it was later confirmed that Greece would continue its absence from the competition.
+In June 2020, it was reported that ERT was seriously considering returning to the contest in 2020; however, weeks later, the broadcaster had decided against its return.